vammultipl/vammultiplayer_revamped/README.md

 ## Known Issues
 - "Player connected/disconnected" messages in plugin window are wonky and not always correct.
 Discord bot statuses are always correct, updated every 20s.
 - If you add more plugins to the scene or atoms, FPS might drop a lot because the multiplayer plugin blocks on TCP connection in FixedUpdate() which may degrade performance of other scripts.
 This performance degradation might be even worse if you are far from the server (currently EU based).
 This issue will be fixed in another release.
+EDIT: this seems to be pretty much fixed in VamMultiplayer.cs in experimental branch - try it!

 ## TL;DR I came from Metachat - how do I use this?
 MetaChat had web registration, lobbies with visible scenes, an in-game menu to synchronize other people's looks, and also a chat.
 This has none of that.